DOI-ONRR/blog-nrrd/src/pages/federal-team/index.md

 date: "2023-11-27"
 ---

-Agile management has not only streamlined our project execution but has also transformed our team culture.
-This blog discusses how the Open Data, Design, and Development (ODDD) team at the Office of Natural Resources Revenue (ONRR) uses a consistent Agile meeting schedule to foster shared ownership of our products and ensure accountability.
+Agile management has not only streamlined our project implementation but has also transformed our team culture.
+This blog discusses how following a consistent agile schedule and utilizing project management tools on the Open Data, Design, and Development (ODDD) team at the Office of Natural Resources Revenue (ONRR) fosters a culture of shared ownership and ensures accountability.

 The ODDD team manages two public websites for the ONRR.
 The [revenuedata.doi.gov](https://revenuedata.doi.gov/) website provides open and transparent data on how the United States manages natural resources produced on federal and Native American lands.
 The [onrr.gov](https://onrr.gov/) website is the agency’s main website used mainly by industry to report production and pay royalties.